 “Your vision will become clear only when you look inside your heart.
 Who looks outside, dreams.
 Who looks inside, awakens…” Carl Jung

-Did you ever wake up from a dream and try to sort out what you were dreaming about?
+Did you ever wake up and try to sort out what you were dreaming about?
 Sometimes we wake up from a vivid dream and it takes a few moments to realize these moving pictures in our head were just a reverie and not a real event.
-For people in recovery, dreams often feel frightening and too real – right down to the part where someone says, “I woke up and could actually taste the wine I was about to drink in my dream.” *
+For people in recovery, this often feels frightening and too real.
+Right down to the part where someone says, “I woke up and could actually taste the wine I was about to drink.” *

-Where do these dreams come from and what do they mean?
+Where do these drinking dreams come from and what do they mean?

 Nobody knows the true purpose of dreaming.
-Many researchers feel that our dreams are like noise in the background of our minds we are trying to organize.
-Our dreams are simply our brains trying to make sense of unexpected transmissions that happen while we sleep.
+Many researchers feel that our nighttime visions are like noise in the background of our minds we are trying to organize.
+Simply, our brains trying to make sense of unexpected transmissions that happen while we sleep.

 There is a continuing debate about whether dream interpretation and its expansive symbolism, is valid.
 With no real understanding of the purpose of dreams, it is hard to argue their true function.
-Psychotherapist Carl Jung was renowned for changing the way the way people looked at and interpreted dreams.
-Jung believed that we can all interpret our dreams and each dream has a meaning behind it.
-Jung also believed that dreams served as a guide to the waking self, to achieve wholeness, offering a solution to a problem you are facing in your waking life.
+Psychotherapist Carl Jung was renowned for changing the way people looked at and interpreted their nighttime visions.
+Jung also believed that nightmares served as a guide to the waking self.
+They offer a solution to a problem you are facing in your waking life.

-Some studies have shown that dreaming about drinking or using drugs during treatment is reflective of a client’s readiness to change.
-It is suggested that this dream life of using or preparing to use is providing a type of opportunity to rehearse new behaviors of change.
-Dreams can be seen as a positive engagement in the treatment and recovery process.
+Studies have shown that dreaming about drinking or using drugs during treatment is reflective of a client’s readiness to change.
+It is suggested that this vision of using or preparing to use is providing a type of opportunity to rehearse new behaviors of change.
+It can be seen as a positive engagement in the treatment and recovery process.

 May you all have sweet dreams!

-*Read a journal entry from sobriety blog “Waking Up the Ghost” about what it feels like to have a drinking dream.
+*Read a journal entry from sobriety blog “Waking Up the Ghost” about what it feels like to have a drinking nightmare.